garybentley/languagetool-test/README.md

 * PortugalPortuguese/BrazilianPortuguese getRelevantRules contains duplicate rule PostReformPortugueseCompoundRule addition.
 * en/EnglishDashRule doesn't set a category.
 * extensions of AbstractDashRule apply conflicting categories, de it is COMPOUNDING, pt it is TYPOGRAPHICAL, en doesn't set it, pl doesn't set it, ru doesn't set it.
+* en/DefaultEnglishResourceDataBroker cache spelling ignore/prohibit words.
+* core/UppercaseSentenceStartRule remove dutch special case.
+Remove Language.
+* rt/Russian RussianDashRule has been removed from the getRelevantRules call since it causes an exhaustion of heap space error and no amount of heap allocation seems to sate it.
+There are 26k compound pattern rules however.
+This is probably something I'm doing wrong, if anyone can tell me what it is please let me know.
+An alternative approach would be to create PatternRules on a demand basis, i.e. iterate through the file and create the rules one at a time rather than creating them all at once.
+* ast/rules dir is a subdir of language, doesn't match other languages.
+* ast/ast.profile file is never referenced?
+* ast/test there are two rules dirs, org/languagetool/rules, org/languagetool/languages/rules

 ## The information below is from the standard LanguageTool README